opencrowbar/crowbar-utils/vagrant-crowbar-2/readme.md

 Usually 10.0.2.15 and you can access your host box from it on 10.0.2.2

 Connect as the "vagrant" user with simply `vagrant ssh`.

+When this setup is done, you can connect without a password `ssh -p 2222 <username>@127.0.0.1`

 Setup
 -----